amaan287/bun_express/README.md

-# Nexora
+# bun_express

-Nexora is a Bun-first, Express-like web framework with strict TypeScript types, a deterministic middleware pipeline, and lightweight routing helpers.
+bun_express is a Bun-first, Express-like web framework with strict TypeScript types, a deterministic middleware pipeline, and lightweight routing helpers.

 ## v1 Direction

-Nexora v1 follows an **Express-like developer API** on top of a **Bun-native Request/Response runtime**.
+bun_express v1 follows an **Express-like developer API** on top of a **Bun-native Request/Response runtime**.

 - Express-style ergonomics: `app.use`, `app.get`, `req.params`, `res.json`, error middleware.
 - Bun-native execution: native `Request` and `Response` objects with no Node.js adapter layer.